|

 context, Prof. Vibha Tripathi has felt the need of a new paradigm with a multidisciplinary

+approach.
 Prof. Vibha Tripathi, of the Department of Ancient Indian

 History, Culture and Archeology at Banaras Hindu University, is currently working